Medicaid Circumcision Funding Bill Dies in Colorado House

 Proponents for the bill argued that funding for circumcision for babies on Medicaid is a social justice issue.
 In general, insurance companies pay for the procedure for insured Colorado babies even though the American Academy of Pediatrics does not deem circumcisions to be “medically necessary.”
 Meanwhile, low-income parents who want their babies circumcised are being put on waiting lists for the procedure until parents can prove they’ve paid in advance.

 Sen. Irene Aguilar, D-Denver, an internal medicine doctor for Denver Health, testified on behalf of restoring public funding for circumcision.
 Last year, Colorado lawmakers decided to save money and cut funding for Medicaid circumcisions.
 They were following the lead of 17 other states.
 Proponents wanted taxpayers to once again pay for the procedures for parents who choose to have their infants circumcised.
+Doctors like Aguilar and hospitals like Denver Health would be the financial beneficiaries of the Medicaid payments proposed in this bill.

 Fiscal analysts estimated that covering the procedures again would cost the state about $195,000 next year and $230,000 the year after that.